Nursing (NUR)

 NUR-3311 Introduction to Geriatric Nursing (3 Credits)

-This course provides the studnet nurse with a conceptual foundation for gerontological nursing practice within health care settings and in the community.
+This course provides the student nurse with a conceptual foundation for gerontological nursing practice within health care settings and in the community.
 The course content is consistent with the baccalaureate competencies recommended by AACN and the John A Hartford Foundation Institute for Geriatric Nursing, ensuring that students will acquire the knowledge and skills required to provide high quality care to older adults and their families.

 Typically offered: Fall Only